xmonader/info_foundation/docs/collaboration/How_to_contribute.md

 We are all contributors one way or the other but to make it easy we would like to make distinction between 5 different types of contributors:

 - ThreeFold sponsor = anyone who likes to help ThreeFold in adhoc manner
-- ThreeFold guardian = they guard the values of our movement (technical or governance)
 - ThreeFold ambassador = anyone who wants to contribute at least a couple of hours per month for our joint cause and is not afraid to adopt our tools and way of working
 - ThreeFold founder = works as part of ThreeFold team at least 50% of time and is 100% in on our way of working and values.
 - ThreeFold coordinator = coordination role (owner of one or more circles)